Jawahir01/Bird-Hunt/README.md

 ## **Features**
 - ### **Existing Features**
     - **Home Page**
-    The main page has a background picture of a dog and ducks .
-The page title apears clearly as it centers the page. beneath there are two buttons; play game button that directs the end user to the Game page ans Instructions button that modals to how to play the game.
+    The main page of the game has a background image of a dog and flying birds.
+The page title, "Bird Hunt," is centered at the top of the page.
+Below the title are two buttons: "Play Game" and "Instructions."
+The "Play Game" button takes the user to the game page, while the "Instructions" button opens a modal window with instructions on how to play the game.
    ![Home_Page](assets/docs/main%20page.png)

-  - **Game Page** It contains ten animated images of birds alongside three different animals (dragon/crocodile/hippo).
-  There are two updated texts of a scores (points) to show the user's recent points and 13 bullets to start with and then after shooting it shows the user how many bullets are left.
-  There is also a timer with hourglass on it to remind the user that he only have _20sec_  to finish the game.
+  - **Game Page** The game contains ten animated images of birds, as well as three different animals: a dragon, a crocodile, and a hippopotamus.
+The user's score is displayed in a text box current score.
+The user starts with ten bullets, and the number of bullets remaining is displayed below the score.
+A timer with an hourglass icon is displayed at the top of the screen, and it counts down from 15 seconds.
+The game ends when the timer runs out or when the user runs out of bullets.
    ![game-page](/assets/docs/game_page.png)

    - **Game instructions**
-  When the player click on Instruction button, a pop up box will appear on the screen to show the player the rules of the game.
+  When the player clicks on Instruction button, a pop up box will appear on the screen to show the player the rules of the game.
   ![modal box](assets/docs/modal.png)

    - **Result Box**
-  When the player finishes all the bullets, a small box will pop up on the screen showing the player's final score and a comment regarding his score, underneath there is a button for the player to play the game again.
+  When the player finishes all the bullets, a small box will pop up on the screen showing the player's final score and a feedback regarding his score, underneath there is a button for the player to play the game again.
   ![Result box](assets/docs/resultbox.png)
    -  **End of Time Box**
     If the player ran out of time a small box will pop up on the screen informing that the time has finished. also,there is a button for the player tp play the game again.